Devileu/QTmethod/README.md

 **Running QT**

-Run `main_J_QT.py` to execute the experiments.

-But before running, open the `main_J_QT.py` file in your editor:
+Before running, open the `main_J_QT.py` file in your editor:

-Choose which detectors you want to use, and edit the `switch` list.
+Choose which detectors you want to use, edit the `switch` list.

 Set up the dataset file path.

 Set up the dataset information (`detectiondelay`, `driftposition`, and `fullsize`).
 This information is presented in the `Config` file inside the `Dataset` folder.

+Run `main_J_QT.py` to execute the experiments.